 This is how Jesus Christ was born: Mary his mother had been given to Joseph in marriage, but before they lived together, she was found to be pregnant through the Holy Spirit.

 Then Joseph, her husband, made plans to divorce her in all secrecy.
 He was an upright man, and in no way did he want to disgrace her.

-When Joseph awoke, he did what the angel of the Lord had told him to do, and he took his wife to his home.
+When Joseph awoke, he did what the angel of the Lord had told him to do.

 CLARETIAN COMMUNICATIONS FOUNDATION, INC.

 8 Mayumi Street, U.P.
 Village, Diliman, 1101 Quezon City, Philippines